radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 	The Dynamic Group Configuration is shown below.
 	![Dynamic Group Configuration](Media/dynamic-group-config.jpg)

+1. The option to "Store explicit members in cache" is not applicable for RadiantOne Directory stores.
+So this option can be ignored.
 1. Repeat steps 4 and 5 to add all dynamic groups.

 1. Click **SAVE**.